Ban on Shark Fin Importation Act

 Still, Bill C-84 does redefine bestiality more broadly than the court decision and it does prohibit a broader range of activities associated with animal fighting, so I and my fellow New Democrats are supporting this bill.

-I would have to say personally that even if it only contained the provisions banning activities associated with animal fighting, I would support this bill.
+I would have to say personally that even if it contained only the provisions banning activities associated with animal fighting, I would support this bill.
 It is important to ban promoting, arranging and profiting from animal fighting.
 It is important to ban breeding, training or transporting animals to fight and it is important to ban keeping any arena for the purpose of animal fighting.
 I think these are very important steps.

 I am not going to go on for a long time, despite the accusations of the government that the reason that we wanted to speak was to delay the bill.
 I am not even going to use all my time today.
 I want to conclude by saying that the reason I wanted to speak is to bring our attention to the fact that there is still a lot of work to do on animal cruelty after we pass Bill C-84.